kevinem/guidestar-quickstart-laravel/README.md

 After installing the package, register the `KevinEm\GuideStar\Laravel\Providers\QuickStartDetailServiceProvider` and `KevinEm\GuideStar\Laravel\Providers\QuickStartSearchServiceProvider` in your `config/app.php` configuration file:

+Either supply an apiKey or a username/password in the config.
+The apiKey takes precedence over username/password.

 ```php
 'providers' => [
     // Other service providers...